 Another innovative program that UNC offers is the evidence-based Chronic Disease Self-Management Program (CDSMP), which uses trained peer health educators to educate individuals with chronic diseases on how to better manage their illness.
 UNC has several peer health educators trained through Stanford University to offer the program in both English and Spanish, as well as to focus on specific topics, such as diabetes and pain management.

 TIPS and the CDSMP are just two examples of the many innovative outreach programs our Community Health Department is involved in.
-For more information, contact UNC’s Director of Community Health, Meredith McCracken at 570-880-7130.
+For more information, contact UNC’s Director of Community Health, Sarah Bodnar, at 570-880-7130.